Civic Orchestra of Tucson

 The COT provides local musicians with an opportunity to play in a full symphony orchestra.
 If you are a musician who enjoys playing symphonic music—and occasionally Pops music—we invite you to join us.
-We currently have openings for musicians who play violin, viola, double bass, trombone, or harp.
+We currently have openings for musicians who play viola, double bass, horn (auxiliary position), trombone, or harp.
 Please contact us to learn more.

 Photo courtesy of Robert A. Suomala, Crowder Hall, 2010.